 Graham's effects are impossible to quantify.
 His audiences were exhorted to make a "decision" for Christ, but a moment of volition might be (in theologian Dietrich Bonhoeffer's phrase) an exercise in "cheap grace."
-Graham's preaching, to large rallies and broadcast a true Catholic, he would many people and probably improved some.
+Graham's preaching, that if John Kennedy were to large rallies and broadcast a true Catholic, he would many people and probably improved some.